2011 Canadian National SCRABBLE Championship

 Please check the news page for important updates before and during the event.

-When the event is underway, please visit the
+When the event is underway, please visit the live webcast site instead for up-to-the-minute information.

 Here is an overview of what happens when.
 Please also see the more detailed full schedule.